apache/openwhisk/docs/actions.md

 ```

 **Attention:** Swift actions run in a Linux environment.
 Swift on Linux is still in
 development, and OpenWhisk usually uses the latest available release, which is not necessarily stable.
-In addition, the version of Swift that is used with OpenWhisk might be inconsistent with versions of Swift from stable releases of XCode on MacOS.
+In addition, the version of Swift that is used with OpenWhisk might be inconsistent with versions of Swift from stable releases of Xcode on MacOS.

 ### Packaging an action as a Swift executable